 Columns menu.
 The column order can

 be changed by dragging the column header to a new location.

-Statistics list brings up a menu with the following
+Right-clicking on the node list brings up a menu with the following

 MAC Address – copies the local IP

-Alias – brings up a window where
+Alias – displays a window where

 you can assign an easy-to-remember